EncoreDigitalGroup/atlassian-sdk/README.md

 # EncoreDigitalGroup/Atlassian-Sdk

-This Atlassian SDK developer by [Encore Digital Group](https://github.com/EncoreDigitalGroup) provides a strongly typed method of interacting with Atlassian Products.
+This Atlassian SDK developed by [Encore Digital Group](https://github.com/EncoreDigitalGroup) provides a strongly typed method of interacting with Atlassian Products.

 # We Love Laravel